gbeltrao/squidex-docs/README.md

 > A content management platform for all kind of content.

-Squidex is a content management platform to manege all your content, this might be:
+Squidex is a content management platform to manage all your content, for example:

-* Content for your mobile apps
+* Dynamic elements for your mobile apps
-* Content for your website, for example blog posts and articles
+* Blog posts and articles for your website
 * Configuration data for your backend
-* Rich content for your product
+* Rich and structured data for your application

 ## How does it work?